lorenzotomada/NS_continuation/tutorial.md

     newton_update.reinit(owned_partitioning, mpi_communicator);
   }
 ```
-## `assemble_jacobian`
+## `assemble`
 This is a crucial method in the `NS` class, with the aim to assemble the Jacobian matrix and the system right-handside.

+The method is designed in order to be flexible, avoiding to write two separate functions for assembling matrices related to the steady vs. unsteady system.

 It takes the following arguments:
--`first_iteration`, which specifies whether the current iteration of Newton's method is the first one.
-In that case, inhomogeneous DBCs are imposed.
+- `first_iteration`, which specifies whether the current iteration of Newton's method is the first one.
+In that case, inhomogeneous DBCs are imposed on `newton_update`.
 Else, homogeneous ones are used;
--`assemble_jacobian`, which is a boolean.
+- `assemble_jacobian`, which is a boolean.
 Due to the fact that it is not always necessary to assemble the matrix, we might want to assemble the right-handside only.
 This is the case, e.g., when we need to compute the nonlinear residual, which is done by taking the norm of the right-handside only;
--`steady_system`, specifying whether we need to assemble the matrix and right-handside corresponding to the steady system.
+- `steady_system`, specifying whether we need to assemble the matrix and right-handside corresponding to the steady system.
 If false, the ones corresponding to the unsteady system are built.

-We remark that it is not possible to assemble the matrices M, A and B just when the mesh is created.
+An important remark which needs to be done is the following: since the mass matrix $M$, the stiffness matrix $A$ and the matrix $B$ depend exclusively on the mesh, it could make sense to assemble them just once after each mesh refinement.

+However, in this particular case, this approach is not necessarily the best one.
+The reason for this is explained in more detail in the body of the `assemble` method, in order to show the specific lines of codes for which criticalities might arise.
 ```cpp
   template <int dim>
   void NS<dim>::assemble(const bool first_iteration, const bool assemble_jacobian, const bool steady_system)
   {
     TimerOutput::Scope timer_section(timer, "Assemble system");

     if (assemble_jacobian)
       jacobian_matrix = 0.0;

     system_rhs = 0.0;

     FEValues<dim> fe_values(fe, quad_formula, update_values | update_quadrature_points | update_JxW_values | update_gradients);

     const unsigned int dofs_per_cell = fe.dofs_per_cell;
     const unsigned int n_q_points = quad_formula.size();